 Finally, you can find an attachment in the email and act on it that way.
 This is made simple by VoiceOver, which will treat any attached file it finds in the text of an email like a link or contact name.
 Press enter to open the message, or move to it in the Preview Pane, and be sure to interact with the text (if you use vo-j and the Preview Pane, VoiceOver should interact automatically).
-Now read your message, and find the attachment you want.
-Navigate to it with normal commands (option-left/right to move by word, command-left/right for start/end of line, all those), and place your cursor somewhere inside the attachment name.
+Now read your message, and find the attachment you want either by moving the cursor with normal commands (option-left/right to move by word, command-left/right for start/end of line, all those), or vo-arrows to focus on the attachment.
 Press vo-shift-m to access a menu of options for the attachment.
 Should that fail, try vo-space, or perform an actual right click (control-click for mice or trackpads with only one button).

 If you need to attach a file to an email, the process could not be easier.
 Simply copy (command-c) the file from Finder, and paste (command-v) wherever you want the file to appear in your message.
 Other Macs or iOS devices will show the attached file where you pasted it, whereas most Windows email clients will simply show the file attached to your message, but not in the text itself.

 Alternatively, while you are typing your email, press command-shift-a and you can browse for one or more files to attach (use standard selection commands to attach multiple files).
 As before, these will appear where your cursor is in the text.
 Reviewing what is attached is as simple as listening to the filenames embedded in your message.